-2.4 Quantum Theory
+2.4.
+Quantum Theory

 Things work differently in the microscopic world of atoms and elementary particles than would seem to be "normal" from our everyday experience.
-On the scale of very small things, behavior is described by the quantum theory.
+On the scale of very small things, behavior is described by quantum theory.
 On this scale, changes do not occur smoothly, but in jumps.
 The behavior of matter on the quantum level does, however, have important implications for big things like stars.

-In our ordinary macroscopic world, the old argument about the impenetrability of matter is approximately true; you can't put your fist through a concrete wall.
+In our ordinary macroscopic world, the old argument about the impenetrability of matter is approximately true; you cannot put your fist through a concrete wall.
 Your fist and the wall cannot occupy the same volume.
 The notion of impenetrability is very different in the microscopic world of the quantum theory.
-According to the quantum theory, elementary particles are not hard little balls, but also have wave-like aspects to them.
+According to the quantum theory, elementary particles are not hard little balls, but also have wavelike qualities to them.
 Particles can, in principle, occupy exactly the same position in the same way that two ripples on a pond can occupy the same position momentarily as they pass through one another.
-Another aspect of the wave-like nature of particles is that their position cannot be specified.
+Another aspect of the wavelike nature of particles is that their position cannot be specified.
 Think of the task of specifying where an ocean wave is: is it where the surface starts to curl upward, where the froth breaks on the crest, or in the wake?
-According to the Uncertainty Principle of the quantum theory, the positions of particles cannot be specified exactly.
+According to the uncertainty principle of the quantum theory, the positions of particles cannot be specified exactly.
 More precisely, there is complementary uncertainty between the position and the momentum of a particle.
-If the position is constrained, the momentum and the energy become very uncertain.
+If the location of a particle is limited in some way, for instance by being confined in an atom, the momentum and the energy become very uncertain.
 If the momentum is made more certain, you do not know where the particle is.
 According to the quantum theory, the position of a particle is the place where it might be and the volume it occupies is a measure of the uncertainty of its position.
 Rather than hard spheres, particles are more like little fuzzy balls or collections of waves.
-It is this property of uncertain position, momentum, and energy that allows more than one of them to occupy the same volume in the right circumstances.
+This property of uncertain position, momentum, and energy allows more than one of them to occupy the same volume in the right circumstances.

-There are particles in the quantum world, however, that possess a property of absolute impenetrability in a special sense.
-Among the particles that possess this property are common ones -- electrons, protons, neutrons, and neutrinos.
-Particles of this class can not occupy the same little smeared-out uncertain region of space if they have the same momentum, or, rather loosely, the same energy.
-This property is known formally in the quantum theory as the Exclusion Principle.
+There are particles in the quantum world, however, that in special situations possess a property of absolute impenetrability.
+Among the particles that possess this property are familiar ones - electrons, protons, neutrons, and neutrinos.
+Particles of this class cannot occupy the same little smeared-out uncertain region of space if they have the same momentum, or, rather loosely, the same energy.
+This property is known formally in the quantum theory as the exclusion principle.
 Curiously, these particles can occupy the exact same volume as long as they have different momentum or energy.
-Two electrons, for instance, cannot occupy the same place if they have the same momentum, but can if they have different momentum, as shown in Figure 1.4 (top).
-A common particle that does not obey the Exclusion Principle is the photon; two photons of the same energy can occupy the same volume at the same instant.
+Two electrons, for instance, cannot occupy the same place if they have the same momentum, but they can if they have different momentum, as shown in Figure 1.4 (top).
+A common particle that does not obey the exclusion principle is the photon; two photons of the same energy can occupy the same volume at the same instant.

-The Uncertainty and Exclusion Principles determine the structure of atoms.
+The uncertainty and exclusion principles determine the structure of atoms.
 The electrons exist in a smeared volume surrounding the atomic nucleus.
-The size of this volume is in accord with the Uncertainty Principle and the fact that electrons are wave-like and their position can not be specified precisely.
+The size of this volume is in accord with the uncertainty principle and the fact that electrons are wavelike and their positions cannot be specified precisely.
 The electrons are confined into a restricted volume by the positive attraction of the protons in the nucleus.
-The electrons can all occupy nearly the same volume because some have higher energy, thus satisfying the constraint of the Exclusion Principle.
+The electrons can all occupy nearly the same volume because some have higher energy, thus satisfying the constraint of the exclusion principle.